qiwi/nestjs-enterprise/packages/metric/README.md

 export class AppModule {}
 ```
 You can pass parameters to a `MetricModule.register()` method
-- graphiteApiEndpoint - The URL for connecting to the Graphite API
+- graphiteUrlOrService - URL for connecting to the Graphite API or your own implementation of IGraphiteService
 - metricsConfig.prefix - prefix for metric entry name
 - metricsConfig.interval - period of metric sending in ms
-- customGraphiteService - your own implementation of IGraphiteService (optional)

 ## API
 ### Class MetricModule